jear/openstack_lab/README.md

 We will deploy the following infrastructure:

 * 1 x network to host our servers.
-* 1 x security group associated that will allow ssh from private network to the Prestoshop one and http from outside.
+* 1 x security group associated that will allow ssh from private network to the Prestashop one and http from outside.
-* 1 x server apache + php engine.
+* 1 x server apache + php engine, Debian based.
-* 1 x server mysql database.
+* 1 x server mysql database, Centos based.
 * 1 x floating ip to the server.

 Of course we could use a lot of tools to deploy our application (bash script, puppet, HPOO, cloudslang).
 Here we will choose: